What is Acetaminophen Overdose?

 To keep your liver healthy, avoid alcohol and sugar-rich foods.
 Eat fresh vegetables and fiber-rich whole grains, and choose fish over red meat.
 Don’t forget to drink plenty of water.

 As a pain reliever and fever reducer, acetaminophen is the most common drug ingredient in America.
 It’s found in 600 medications and OTC prescriptions. (x) It doesn’t mean it’s the best treatment or overall solution as it’s just treating the symptoms, not the cause.

 Miracle Cure for Muscle Ache?
 Not Really!

-While acetaminophen can effectively relieve headaches, fever and minor aches, it may not be effective at reducing inflammation.
-This is because acetaminophen is a non-opioid analgesic, which works by attacking an enzyme called COX-3 in the central nervous system.
-Other non-opioid analgesics, like ibuprofen and aspirin, work by blocking the enzyme COX in the peripheral nervous system, which makes them better suited to treat muscle aches.
+While acetaminophen can effectively relieve headaches, fever, and minor aches, it may not reduce inflammation.
+It’s because acetaminophen is a non-opioid analgesic, which works by attacking an enzyme called COX-3 in the central nervous system.
+Most likely, you’re better off using natural alternatives to the OTC medication.

 Don’t Use It to Cure Hangovers